hervit0/hervit0.github.io/_posts/2018-04-01-from-chemical-engineering-to-software-development.md

 Of course, I only describe (maybe with a little exaggeration) the paths for a chemical engineer in an engineering office context, chemical engineer on production fields (e.g. offshore platforms) is something very different.

 Things are shaped differently in the software industry.
 As long as you can write a line of code, you can become: software developer, data scientist/analyst, automation/manual tester, DevOps engineer, embedded software engineer, software architect, implementation engineer...
-Furthermore, upgrading your role level is pretty fair and is based on your skills, rather than being based on non-scientific parameters like the number of years spent with the role of "chief manager of a team composed of me and myself", or how grey my hair is (or no hair at all).
+Furthermore, upgrading your role level is usually fair and is based on your skills, rather than being based on non-scientific parameters like the number of years spent with the role of "chief manager of a team composed of me and myself", or how grey my hair is (or no hair at all).
 If someone has all the required potential to reach the Moon, just let her/him go.

 Also, the industries where chemical engineers are pretty defined in the marble (it is inherent in the fact that chemistry cannot be applied in finance for instance).
 Most of my former colleagues from engineering school ended up in those industries: oil and gas, pharmaceutical, consumer goods, high-specialized products (e.g. polymers) and nuclear.
 When you think about software, you can find pieces of software everywhere.
 To an extent, as a developer, you can work for whatever you believe in: charity, weather forecasting, finance, marketing, mobile applications, spatial, military, navigation...